Polly Evans: Career

-In 2017, Evans transferred from presenting to producing South East Today, joining the programme's editorial staff, during which time she oversaw TV news coverage of the General Election in the region.
+In 2017, after her voice degraded, Evans transferred from presenting to producing South East Today, joining the programme's editorial staff, during which time she oversaw TV news coverage of the general election in the region.
 She also worked on attachment as Social Affairs Correspondent.

-Evans left the BBC in Autumn 2019.
-She is now the Head of Communications & Digital for The Access Project, a charity which helps bright students from disadvantaged backgrounds gain access to top Universities.
-She now oversees UK audio production for tonies, the largest interactive audio platform for kids worldwide.
+Evans left the BBC in Autumn 2019 to become Head of Communications & Digital for The Access Project, a charity which helps bright students from disadvantaged backgrounds gain access to top Universities.
+She later worked in children's audio production for Tonies.

-In May 2023 she appeared on the BBC Radio 4 programme Life Changing and explained that her career change had been brought about by adductor spasmodic dysphonia.